The following post is from Michelle of Mommy Misadventures: The Unplugged Life: Enlightening or Reckless?

 Set a good example.

-As parents, it is our responsibility to set the example for our children.
-If you don’t want your children to grow up to be tech-zombies, then it has to be you to set the example for them.
+As parents, we are responsible for setting an example for our children.
+If you don’t want your children to grow up to be tech zombies, then it has to be you to set the example for them.
 Make the most of the time when screens aren’t allowed.

 Set realistic limits for your family AND yourself.